 TranslateModule provide us with the

-TranslateService which we are gonna use to initialize the translations upon startup:
+TranslateService which we are going to use to initialize the translations upon startup:

 This will add the languages, set English as the default language and try to set the browser language if that is available.